joshualmitchell/joshualmitchell.github.io/_posts/2018-01-24-the-guide-to-drawing-guide.md

 ## Lessons Learned

 I was starstruck by the idea of making something people (including myself) actually used, so I really didn't want to rigorously plan it out.
 I just wanted to get started.
 I had a vague idea of what I wanted to do (compare two images, overlay them, then show the difference), but I didn't have any computer vision background.
 Nonetheless, I told myself I'd just learn whatever necessary as I went along, and got started.
-Here are some of my mistakes.
+Here are 3 of my mistakes.

-1. Not doing the research
+### 1) Not doing the research

 I'm moderately familiar with the Python-related data science stack, so I knew I'd be using numpy and whatnot, but other than that, I hard-coded everything (the cost function, the partial derivatives of each transformation variable with respect to the cost function, etc).
 It didn't even occur to me that there were probably libraries and frameworks for that as well.
 In any case, I figured I had all I needed, so I just did it.